How To Guide For Annotating Books Like a Pro!

 Before You Begin Annotating Books

 Don’t put pressure on yourself and assume you will annotate books your first go-’round.
 You probably won’t.
 Especially if you have it in your mind that books shouldn’t be dog-eared, written in, or anything other than read delicately.
-Go in with an open mind and without any ideas.
-If you come across a line you like and makes you feel something interact with it how you feel called to.
+Enter with an open mind and without any preconceived notions.
+If you come across a line that resonates with you and evokes a feeling, interact with it in a way that feels authentic.
 Underline it, tab it, write how you feel, etc.

 What You Want To Be Annotating